Gentleman ranker

-In the British Army, a gentleman ranker is an enlisted soldier who is suited through education and social background to be a commissioned officer, or is indeed a former commissioned officer.
+Historically, in the British Army, a gentleman ranker was an enlisted soldier who is suited through education and social background to be a commissioned officer, or is indeed a former commissioned officer.
 Rudyard Kipling titled one of his poems, which was published in 1892, "Gentlemen-Rankers".

 British Army

 The term "gentleman ranker" suggests that the soldier was born into wealth and privilege, but disgraced himself and so has enlisted as a common soldier (or one of the other ranks) serving apart from the society that now scorns him.
 That fate was similar to that of a remittance man, often the black sheep of a "good" family, who was paid a regular allowance to stay abroad, far from home, where he could not embarrass the family.

 The gentleman rankers also included the soldiers who signed on specifically as "gentleman volunteers" in the British Army to serve as private soldiers with the understanding being that they would be given a commission (without purchase) at a later date.
 The men trained and fought as private soldiers but "messed" (dined and perhaps socialized) with the officers and were thus afforded a social standing of somewhere in between them.